 On our day 3 in Siargao, we rented a motorbike for 500 pesos to explore the island.
 First on the list is a public beach named Malinaw Beach.
 There were locals sitting in the cottage as we arrived.
 We spend time chitchatting with them and had a photo op.

 I don’t know exactly the name of this beach but let’s just call it Bayod beach since this is near Bayod Beach resort.
 Lol.
-I can’t really tell how we get here but what I can recall is we pass through someone’s backyard and ended up in this place .=D
+I can’t really tell how we get here but what I can recall is we passed through someone’s backyard and ended up in this place .=D

 Dedon Island Resort (Official Website)